espertus/java-hash-exercise/README.md

 1. Replacing the corpus (currently a list of winners of SIGCSE prizes) with another corpus, such as the names of your students.
 2. De-generifying `HashSet` to simplify the code.
-3. Varying the capacity of the hash set to distinguish among different types of collisions, such as those due to the number buckets and those due to identical `hashCode()` values.

 ## Recommended Reading